saltstack/salt/doc/topics/installation/debian.rst

 .. code-block:: bash

     add-aptrepository ppa:saltstack/salt
     apt-get install salt-master
     apt-get install salt-minion

-After insallation you'll need to make a few changes to the configuration files.
+After installation you'll need to make a few changes to the configuration files.

 Configuration
 =============

-To configure your salt files we must modify both master and minion configuratio n files.
+To configure your salt files we must modify both master and minion configuration files.
 We need to set where the master binds, by default salt listens on all interfaces.
 If you have a need to bind to a specific local IP, make the change as needed.
 To edit the master type in the following command:

 .. code-block:: bash

     sudo vim /etc/salt/master

 From here make the following changes:

 .. code-block:: diff

     - interface: 0.0.0.0
-	+ interface: 127.0.0.1
+    + interface: 192.168.0.10

 To configure the minion type in the following command:

 .. code-block:: bash

     sudo vim /etc/salt/minion

 Once inside the editor make the following changes:

 .. code-block:: diff

     - master: salt
-	+ master: 127.0.0.1
+    + master: 192.168.0.10

 After making the following changes you need to restart both the master and the minion.
 To do so type in the following commands:

 .. code-block:: bash

     sudo /etc/init.d/salt-master restart
     sudo /etc/inti.d/salt-minion restart

 Test
 ====

 To test salt we must first sign the key of the minion to the master.
 To see the pending keys type in the following command:

 .. code-block:: bash

         sudo salt-key -L

-From here you will should see a key name underneath the Unaccepted Keys portion .
-To sign the minion key to the master type in the follwoing command:
+From here you will should see a key name underneath the Unaccepted Keys portion.
+To sign the minion key to the master type in the following command:

 .. code-block:: baash